Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 java Main.java Hello "World Mario" #space are used to separate the two arguments
 ```

-> If you declare to print the first two element of the parameter array (as in our previous example) but you pass less arguments, the jvm will notify you of a problem through a `java.lang.ArrayIndexOutOfBoundsException`.
+> If you declare to use (in this case print) the first two element of the parameter's array (as in our previous example) but, in fact, you pass less arguments, the jvm will notify you of a problem through a `java.lang.ArrayIndexOutOfBoundsException`.

 > If, on the other hand, you pass more arguments than the method expects, it will print out just the two (in this case) expected.